2019-2020-CPSC304-Group-7/eventoff/submission-files/README.txt

+Our queries that we chose to be marked for each rubric category is indicated at the beginning of the file queries.txt.
+Their corresponding screenshots can be find in the directory screenshots/queries-chosen-for-rubric.

 Shortcomings of the front-end:
 There are some minor things that the front-end falls short on accomplishing.
 Following is a list of those shortcomings to help you interact with the application: